Archangel pigeon

 This breed is also known as the Gimpel, which is German for Eurasian bullfinch.
-The United States is the only country in which all color forms are referred to as "Archangels", in Great Britain only the black and copper colored birds are called Archangels, this is because the black and copper color type was created in Great Britain.
+The United States is the only country in which all color forms are referred to as "Archangels".
+In Great Britain, only the black and copper colored birds are called Archangels as the black and copper color type was created in Great Britain.

-The Archangel is known as Gimpeltaube in Germany, most color types were refined in Germany.
+The Archangel is known as Gimpeltaube in Germany, where most color types were refined.

-This is a very old breed, the most likely place origin is Dalmatia / Illyria.
+This is a very old breed; the most likely place origin is Dalmatia / Illyria.

 Breeders maintain consistency within the breed by following the breed standard.